RaviPatel-rk/TicTokToe/README.md

-# TicTokToe
+# tictactoe
-this is TIKTOKTOE Game
+this is tictactoe Game Developed using Java it doesnot have front page only backend implementation is here;